nray-scanner/website/content/usage/configuration-file/scannerconfig/_index.md

 How many asynchronous workers to spawn.
 There are operating system restrictions to the number of open file descriptors of a process, e.g. 1024 on most modern Linux distributions.
-Since some of them are required for internal usage (e.g. communication with server), from experience 1000 is pretty much the best you may get on x64_linux whereas different limits may apply on other operating systems / architectues.
+Since some of them are required for internal usage (e.g. communication with server), from experience 1000 is pretty much the best you may get on x64_linux whereas different limits may apply on other operating systems / architectures.

 #### `ratelimit: "none"`